Oclaro: History

 Avanex Corporation was incorporated in 1997 and had their initial public offering on February 4, 2000, raising US$216 million, and was based in Fremont, California.

 By 2002 (after the dot-com bubble had burst) restructuring included shutting down a plant in Richardson, Texas.

 In 2003 Avanex acquired Alcatel Optronics France SA from Alcatel and the photonic technology business of Corning Incorporated.

 In the first quarter of 2009 Bookham faced increased losses on sales reducing from $50M to $47M.

 In late April 2009 the Bookham and Avanex Corporations announced that they had merged, creating what they hoped would be one of the largest suppliers of optical components, modules and subsystems for telecommunications.
 The newly combined company was named Oclaro combining the words Optical and Clarity.

 Opnext, Inc. was founded as a venture of the Clarity Group and optical researchers from Hitachi.

 Opnext raised over $253M on their initial public offering on February 15, 2007.

 On March 26, 2012, Oclaro, Inc. announced the acquisition of Opnext.
-The merger between Oclaro and Opnext was approved by shareholders of each company on July 23, 2012.
+The merger between Oclaro and Opnext was approved by shareholders of both companies on July 23, 2012.

-On September 12, 2013, Oclaro, Inc. announced the sale of their Zurich Gallium Arsenide Laser Diode Business to II-VI Incorporated for $115M.
-As part of the agreement, II-VI has purchased the Oclaro Zurich, Switzerland company, which includes its GaAs fabrication facility, and also the corresponding high power laser diodes, VCSEL and 980 nm pump laser product lines, including intellectual property, inventory, equipment and a related R&D facility in Tucson, Arizona all of which are associated with these businesses.
-Revenues for the Zurich business were approximately $87M for the fiscal year ended June 29th 2013.
+On September 12, 2013, Oclaro, Inc. announced the sale of their Gallium-Arsenide (GaAs) laser diode business in Zurich to II-VI Incorporated (now Coherent) for $115M.
+As part of the agreement, II-VI purchased the Oclaro Zurich, Switzerland company, which includes its GaAs fabrication facility, and also the corresponding high-power laser diodes, VCSEL and 980 nm pump laser product lines, including intellectual property, inventory, equipment and a related R&D facility in Tucson, Arizona.
+Revenues for the Zurich business were approximately $87M for the fiscal year ended June 29, 2013.

 The company designs, manufacturers and sells optical components primarily for fiber-optic communication networks.

 Oclaro was acquired by Lumentum in December 2018 for approximately $1.8 billion.